Pretty much everyone has heard of this Morse code distress signal, but there is still some confusion about what “SOS” really stands for.

-It is easy to remember and hard to misinterpret for anything else if you are even somewhat familiar with the code.
+It is easy to remember and hard to confuse for anything else if you are even somewhat familiar with the code.

 Let’s look at how this signal became the universal call for help and exactly how one can send an “SOS.”